 I wrote a post recently about skewed self-perception, which sparked discussion among my friends and I and got me thinking about how I see myself and present myself.
 It also got me paying attention to how often my friends and I insult ourselves.
 It amazes me that I hear women earnestly insulting themselves, but any praise they give themselves is sarcastic.

 It makes me sad that we are so hard on ourselves.
 We live in a society where singing your own praises makes your arrogant, but it’s perfectly acceptable to call yourself names.
 Why is that?
-What’s wrong with saying, “I’m super smart, and I absolutely RULE at Google searches!”.
+What’s wrong with saying, “I’m smart, and my hair is soft, and I’m wonderful”?
 We all have things that make us awesome, and I really think it’s important to know what I like about myself and to focus on those things.

 Something needs to change.
-I think we need to create a society for ourselves in which it’s super unacceptable to say mean things about ourselves, where it’s just as appalling as saying something rude about someone else.
+I think we need to create a society for ourselves in which it’s super unacceptable to say mean things about ourselves, where it’s just as appalling as saying something rude ourselves as it is to insult about someone else.
 If I say, “Wow, I’m looking rather like a cow today,” I want the person next to me to get mad and chew me out and say, “What the hell is wrong with you?
 How could you say something so awful about such an amazing person??
 Shame on you!!”.

 I’m not saying bust out the rose-colored glasses and convince yourself that you can do no wrong.
 I have faults, I have flaws.
 Some of them I’m okay with and some of them I am working on.
 But there’s a difference between knowing you’ve got a quirk and owning it and being just plain mean to yourself.
 I know that my singing is enough to make paint peel off walls and that drawing straight lines is just not in my genetic make-up.
 But I rule at way more things than I suck at.
 The older I get, the better I know who I am and what I want and the prouder I am of me.